Search another plant

 Quince tree showing leafy branches and yellow fruit.

-Plant photo Quince tree showing leafy branches and yellow fruit.
+Representative plant photo Quince tree showing leafy branches and yellow fruit shown as a representative plant reference.

 Photos show a representative plant in the garden.
 Fruit color, size, and growth habit can vary by cultivar, season, nursery stock, and site.